 Coordination of Action Research on AIDs and Mobility

-CARAM Asia is a non-profit and non-governmental organisation (NGO), which educates, promotes and protects migrants’ labour and health rights with a focus on HIV/AIDS issues since its establishment in 1997.
-Based in Kuala Lumpur, Malaysia, the CARAM Asia secretariat works with its partners worldwide to bring focus and change to the labour and health rights of migrants.
+CARAM Asia is a regional network of 42 migrant and migrant support organizations in eighteen countries across Asia, including Middle East.
+CARAM Asia is a non-profit and non-governmental organisation (NGO), that educates, promotes and protects migrants’ labour and health rights with a focus on HIV&AIDS and SRHR issues since its establishment in 1997.
+Based in Kuala Lumpur, Malaysia, the CARAM Asia Secretariat works with its member organizations at regional level to work for advancement of migrant worker’s labour and health rights.

 CARAM Asia is a regional network of 42 members in eighteen origin and destination countries spanning across Asia and the Middle East.
 CARAM Asia is an NGO in Special Consultative Status with the Economic and Social Council of the United Nations.